cathydutton/cathydutton.co.uk/src/site/posts/2014-02-22-the-dreaded-front-end-framework.njk.md

 ---
 title: The dreaded front end framework
-description: A look at frontend frameworks
+description: Frontend frameworks are everywhere these days, but are they any good?
 date: 2014-02-22
 tags: [Front end development, HTML]
 ---